 Oslo was awarded the Games

 At the IOC Congress in Stockholm in 1947, the Organization for the 1952 Olympics was established under the chairmanship of Mr. Olaf Ditlev-Simonsen, who had replaced Mr. Fearnley as the Norwegian delegate to the IOC.
 Mr. Ditlev-Simonsen was amongst a lot of things, a former bandy player with several Norwegian championships and national team appearances in his CV.
-It is undoubtedly due to his efforts, possibly in good cooperation with the IOC’s Chairman Mr. Sigfrid Edström from Sweden, that bandy was elected to be a Demonstration Sport in the 1952 Olympics, for the first and so far, only time on senior level (later Youth Olympics 2016 Lillehammer/Gjøvik and Lausanne 2020).
+It is undoubtedly due to his efforts, possibly in good cooperation with the IOC’s Chairman Mr. Sigfrid Edström from Sweden, that bandy was elected to be a Demonstration Sport.
+That was the first and so far, only time on senior level (later Youth Olympics 2016 Lillehammer/Gjøvik and Lausanne 2020).

 The Games were opened on Friday, 15 February, 1952, at the then famous speed-skating arena Bislett by Mr. Ditlev-Simonsen and HRH Princess Ragnhild, a substitute for her grandfather King Haakon VII and her father Crown Prince Olav who were in London for the funeral of King George VI.